Create a Website Account - Manage notification subscriptions, save form progress and more.

 Resources for elected officials:

-City Council agendas are available on the Friday afternoon prior to a City Council meeting.
+City Council agendas are available on the Friday prior to a City Council meeting.
 The council meets twice each month, on the 2nd and 4th Monday.
-Agendas are posted at City Hall and on the City of Marshalltown's website.Click here to view the agendas and minutes.
+Agendas are posted at City Hall and on the City of Marshalltown's website in the Agenda Center.
+To receive an email or text notification when the agenda is published you can register on our website "Notify Me".
+Meeting minutes will be posted to the Agenda Center once approved at the proceeding council meeting.

 The City Clerk prepares the monthly calendar of meetings.
 If you have any questions about the meetings contact the City Clerk's Office.